 Travel

-Whether it’s a business trip or a family holiday to the sun, travel is a big part of many people’s lives these days.
+Whether it’s a business trip or a family holiday to the sun, travel is a big part of many people’s lives.
 It’s a good idea for everyone to take out travel insurance, and when you have a bleeding disorder, it’s essential to make sure you’re covered.
 Without travel insurance, you or your family will have to pay for any treatment received, so read our guide to travel insurance.

-Obtaining a Global Health Insurance Card (GHIC)
+Obtaining a UK Global Health Insurance Card (GHIC)

-• Validity: Up to 5 years
+• Validity: A GHIC card lasts up to 5 years.

 Check for a Reciprocal Health Agreement